-The duration of a student's placement in a DAEP shall be determined by the campus behavior coordinator.
+The campus behavior coordinator shall determine the duration of a student's placement in a DAEP.

-The duration of a student's placement shall be determined on a case-by-case basis.
-DAEP placement shall be correlated to the seriousness of the offense, the student's age and grade level, the frequency of misconduct, the student's attitude, and statutory requirements.
+The duration of a student's placement shall be determined case by case based on the seriousness of the offense, the student's age and grade level, the frequency of misconduct, the student's attitude, and statutory requirements.